Use cURL Integration With Artifactory

 jf rt curl -XPOST /api/plugins/reload

-Expected response (self-hosted only):
+Expected response (self-managed only):

 Plugins have been successfully reloaded.